JonathanPlasse/PMI/readme.txt

 This program contains the code for a Graphical User Interface which regroups the main functions of the other programs -plus a few others- in order to make the operations more user-friendly.

+About diffraction_double_integrale.py :
+This program showcases an example of diffraction for a square and a circular apertures using integration.
+Very sensitive to parameters, it needs to be optimized.